How Flocabulary approaches diversity, equity, and inclusion in our content

 Here are a few of the ways we review our content in order to ensure that we are representing the diverse student body we serve.

-Our internal process
+Our internal process for representation in our lessons

 After spending time writing and editing your own essay, it becomes harder to see the mistakes and have an objective eye.
 This can happen during the creative process at Flocabulary, too, and we strive to have several people view our videos before we put them on the website.
 We do this in order to be inclusive and equitable and eliminate as many mistakes as possible.